Bridging Distribution Shift and AI Safety: Conceptual and Methodological Synergies

 \subsubsection{Fairness}

-From the perspective of the independence among random variables, group fairness mainly includes sufficiency, independence, and separation \citep{raz2021group}.
-Specifically, for a model that uses $X$ to predict $Y$, if $\hat{Y}$ is the model's prediction and $R$ is the protected attribute, then the definitions of sufficiency, independence, and separation are as follows:
+From the perspective of the independence among random variables, group fairness mainly includes sufficiency, independence, and separation~\citep{raz2021group}.
+Specifically, for a model that uses $X$ to predict $Y$, let $\hat{Y}$ denote the model's prediction and $R$ denote the protected attribute.
+We define sufficiency, independence, and separation as follows:

 \begin{definition}[Sufficiency, Independence, and Separation] Let $\hat{Y}$ be a prediction derived from covariates $X$, let $Y$ denote the true outcome, and let $R$ denote the protected attribute.
 Then we have: